Creating a strong and deep-rooted data culture is a requirement to leveraging data for a long-term strategic advantage.

 In today’s world data is king.
 Capturing vast amounts of data is no longer a challenge; mobile apps are ubiquitous which makes click stream data abundant, social media providers serve APIs to users' profile history enabling deep individual understanding and IOT devices are on everything from coffee pots to tractor trailers delivering massive streams of events, just to name a few examples.

 Companies are now focusing on shifting their efforts for how they use the data they capture to drive more value and the most fundamental component to extracting value from data is to have a strong data culture.
+The benefits of having a strong data culture create value for your company by driving better utilization of your data to enhance or create products and allowing your team to spend more time being productive.
 I’ve worked for or consulted with about two dozen companies with enough hands-on experience to have a good understanding of their strengths, weaknesses and opportunities; in this article I will share my perspective for how to build a strong data culture based off of the culmination of my own experiences.